-5 Minute Box training and resources A C I III Purchase 5 mins literacy boxes for use across school and associated training Early use of Five Minute Box interventions helps identify children with potential specific learning difficulties such as dyslexia or dyscalculia.
+5 Minute Box training and resources A C I III Supportive of Writing in school Purchase 5 mins literacy boxes for use across school and associated training Early use of Five Minute Box interventions helps identify children with potential specific learning difficulties such as dyslexia or dyscalculia.
 The activities adapt to each child's differences They learn organisational and sequencing skills and help to choose their session goals.
 Children experience success, which motivates them further.
 EEf states high impact with medium cost Ensure training is completed.
-Support clear intervention programmes Feedback from staff GR and SI Baselin e Mid year and end of year £2200 4400
+Support clear intervention programmes Feedback from staff GR and MP Baselin e Mid year and end of year £2200 Training complete and 4 LSA's using consistently for interventions.
+Total budgeted cost